jj131204/jj131204/README.md

 <div align="left">
   <h3> 💬 About Me </h3>
   - ⚡ &nbsp; I am a front end web developer, I am an enthusiastic person, I am looking to grow personally and professionally every day.
-I have many goals and aspirations, I am committed, I like to learn new things and I am a self-confident person.
+I have many goals and aspirations, I am committed, I like to learn new things and I am a self-confident person..

   - 🎓 &nbsp; Holberton School Student.
   - 🌱 &nbsp; Learning more about Backend Architectures and Frontend Developement.